yix020/DSC232R-Project/README.md

 To prepare the dataset for training, we performed the following preprocessing steps:

-- **Image Resizing with Padding**: All images were resized to `640×640` using a custom `resize_with_padding()` function, which preserves the original aspect ratio and pads with black borders.
-This ensures consistent input dimensions without distorting object shapes — a crucial factor for object detection.
+- **Image Resizing**: All images were resized to `252×252` resolution for uniformity across training.
-- **Pixel Normalization**: Each image was normalized to the `[0, 1]` range by dividing all pixel values by 255.
+- **Pixel Normalization**: Each image is grayscale and normalized with mean=0.5, std=0.5.
-- **Missing Label/Image Cleanup**: We identified and removed over 7,000 orphaned label files that had no matching image, ensuring training stability and data integrity.
+- **Missing Label/Image Cleanup**: We identified and removed 6,940 orphaned label files with no matching image to ensure dataset consistency.
+- **Class Distribution**: A detailed bar chart was created to visualize class imbalance.
+Classes like `car` and `pedestrian` dominate the dataset.
+- **Class Weights Calculation**: Based on class frequencies, inverse-proportional weights were computed for use in the loss function to counteract imbalance.
+- **Data Augmentation**: Applied on-the-fly using PyTorch `transforms`, including:
+  - Horizontal flips
+  - Random brightness/contrast adjustments
+  - Small rotations
+- Augmented images are generated during training and not saved to disk.

 ## Repository Contents

-- `setupAndEDA.ipynb`: Jupyter Notebook containing the full exploration and preprocessing workflow
+- `setupAndEDA.ipynb`: Jupyter Notebook with full data exploration and preprocessing
-- `resize_with_padding()`: Python function used for aspect-ratio preserving image resizing
-- All original images and labels remain in YOLO format under the respective split folders
+- `README.md`: This file, documenting the preprocessing and next steps
+- `images/` and `labels/` folders under `train/`, `valid/`, and `test/`

 ## Next Steps

-With data cleaned and standardized, the next phase involves defining a YOLO-compatible dataset config and launching training with a model like YOLOv5 or YOLOv8.
+- Train a custom object detection model using the cleaned and augmented data
+- Optionally integrate a custom PyTorch `Dataset` class to support YOLO label format
+- Evaluate per-class performance and refine augmentation strategy if needed